aygoun/FinalProject_2025_Armand_BLIN/README.md

 ---

 ## **8. Conclusion**

 This content-based recommender system leverages a scientifically justified feature engineering and weighting strategy, resulting in high-quality, scalable recommendations.
 The approach is modular and reproducible, and can be extended with hybrid or sequence-aware models for further improvements.

-This content-based recommender system leverages a scientifically justified feature engineering and weighting strategy, resulting in high-quality, scalable recommendations.
-The approach is modular and reproducible, and can be extended with hybrid or sequence-aware models for further improvements.